lichao0817/TinyURL/README.md

 # TinyURL
-A web application that can translate a long url to a short url, developed by using Java EE, JSP, Bootstrap, and AWS.
+A web application that can translate a long url to a short url, developed by using Java EE, JSP, Bootstrap, Javascript, and AWS.